bubroz/clipscribe/README.md

 This will open the full Mission Control interface in your web browser with access to:
 - Collections browser for multi-video analysis
-- Knowledge Panels explorer for entity-centric intelligence
 - Information Flow Maps for concept evolution tracking
 - Analytics dashboard for cost and performance monitoring
+- Settings for API configuration and processing parameters

 ### Configuration